fastoch/JavaScript/Back_End_Dev & APIs.md

   - There are only 2 required fields: `name` and `version`, but it's good practice to provide additional information
 - you can create the `package.json` file from the terminal using the `npm init` command, this will run a guided setup
   - using `npm init` with the `-y` flag will generate the file without having it ask any questions: `npm init -y`
-- if you look at the file tree of your project,
+- if you look at the file tree of your project, you will find the `package.json` file on the top level of the tree
+- One of the most common pieces of information in this file is the `author` field.